 EPN’s pro bono Capacity-Building Technical Assistance Program formally launched in June 2021 as one of our main priorities.
-In the first year, we connected our volunteers—scientists, lawyers, economists, and others—with almost 85 frontline communities on issues from permit reviews, to protocols for gathering water and ambient air samples, to background information on Superfund sites, and more.
+In the first seven months, we connected our volunteers—scientists, lawyers, economists, and others—with almost 85 frontline communities on issues from permit reviews, to protocols for gathering water and ambient air samples, to background information on Superfund sites, and more.
 We facilitated close to 100 hour-long Zoom calls between our experts and community leaders, our experts put in close to 100 additional hours of background research and sent countless emails, and this work has forged connections that will last for decades.

 We have been inspired and energized by the vision and drive of the community members we are working with during this critical time of transformative change.
 They are seizing the moment to level the playing field and begin restructuring the system that created current inequities.
 It has been humbling to see how quickly this work has taken off and incredibly rewarding to be a part of the tangible health and environmental impacts our volunteers, in partnership with community leaders, have made in neighborhoods across the country.